 Wakayama City Guide & 2-Day Itinerary

-Okay, I gotta say it, before we dive into this Wakayama City guide, there is something you really need to know.
-Wakayama City is one of the most underrated places to visit in Japan.
-Read that again, book your ticket, and head to Wakayama.
+But before we dive into this Wakayama City guide, there is something you really need to know.
+Wakayama City is one of the most underrated places to visit in Japan so I’m incredibly excited to convince you to book your ticket and head to Wakayama!

 Where is Wakayama?